-The school building is made out of local materials with local workforce.
+The school building is made out of local materials using the local workforce to build it.
 The aim was to teach people how to make the most out of the materials that are easily available, so that they can apply the same construction techniques for their own houses in the future.
 As the materials are scarce, the beautiful red soil was utilized to make sundried soil blocks.
 The whole school is hand-made: no machines or prefabricated parts were used in the building work.
 This allowed employing many people from the community, and it kept all techniques simple and transferable.

 Using local materials and techniques, the designers have created a beautiful architectural composition.
 The soil block walls repeat the warm red shade of the surrounding earth.
 They are laid out with small holes, so that indirect sunlight and gentle wind come in to cool the spaces - and at night, the school glows like a lantern through these small openings.
 The whole community space is open, providing comfortable shaded outdoor space.
-The colorful hand crafted doors are visible from far away and welcome visitors coming along the main road.
+The colourful hand crafted doors are visible from far away and welcome visitors coming along the main road.

-&lt;sup>17 Project Architects Rudanko + Kankkunen
+17 Project Architects Rudanko + Kankkunen

-Mapungubwe Interpretation Centre, Mapungubwe National Park,, Limpopo, by Peter Rich $^{\rm 18}$
+Mapungubwe Interpretation Centre, Mapungubwe National Park, Limpopo, South Africa, by Peter Rich 18